Home

 How International Markets Place Your Book in a Category Automatically

-When you go to publish your book for the first time, the below box is NOT a list of Amazon Categories.
-These are BISACS–which basically are an international standardized set of codes for categories.
+When you go to publish your book for the first time, the below box is a listing of Amazon Categories, and they are NOT the BISACS categories that they used to be (i.e. the international standardized set of codes for categories)

-So, when you select a couple of BISACs, Amazon looks at the BISACs you selected and puts you in the appropriate (or perceived appropriate) Amazon category in each of the individual markets.
+So, when you select a couple of categories, Amazon looks at the ones you selected and puts you in those categories, along with any other appropriate (or perceived appropriate) Amazon category in each of the individual markets.
 This is automated.

 So, as you can see, you could be in some completely different categories than you had hoped for thanks to this automated system.